benarmstead/FuelCost/README.md

 # Fuel Cost

-A Web, Android, iOS, Linux, Windows and Mac application to calculate the cost of a car journey based on MPG, distance and price of fuel per litre.
+App to calculate the cost of a car journey based on MPG, distance and price of fuel per litre.

+Works on Web, Android, iOS, Linux, Windows and Mac.

 ## Screenshots